96boards/projects/sensor-cluster-using-mezzanine/README.md

 ## Instructions:

 ### Hardware Setup:
 Initially, make sure that the DragonBoard 410c is unplugged (powered off).
 Conect the Sensors Mezzanine to DragonBoard 410c through the 40 pin low-speed expansion connector.
 Mezzanine board (male pins) will match 1-to-1 with female pins on DragonBoard 410c connector.
 Make sure all 40 pins are lined up properly before moving to next step.
-Then connect the sensors as follows:
+Then connect the sensors using Grove Universal 4 pin Connectors as follows:
  - A0 --> Light Sensor
  - A1 --> Temperature Sebsor
  - A2 --> Sound Sensor